Contravention Code 01

 You can obtain maps showing the borders of a controlled parking zone from the enforcing authority and often from their websites.

 A Controlled Parking Zone (CPZ) is a designated area (usually a town centre) which has the same enforcement hours on single yellow lines and normally chargeable hours on pay and display bays within the zone.
 If the hours of enforcement are different on some single yellow lines to the CPZ times then there must be clear roadside signage showing this.
 However there are strict signage requirements and CPZ signs must be erected at all entry points to the zone and a zone itself should not really be larger than 12 streets.
 See statutory guidance.
 Very often the signs are non compliant.
+If you can’t find a CPZ entry sign then usually the pay and display periods are the same as the operational hours of the single yellow lines.

 Below we show diagrams of the signs and lines which must be in situ by law and much more information that will help you decide whether to appeal against your penalty charge notice.